-His studies further suggested that compassionate leadership is a learned phenomenon, and anyone is capable of building himself as a compassionate professional if he wants to.
+His studies further suggested that compassionate leadership is a learned phenomenon, and anyone is capable of building themselves up as a compassionate professional if they want to.

 Following this line of research, the Harvard Business Review assessed helping leaders identify their levels of compassion.
 The evaluation is self-scorable and gives an accurate judgment of whether or not we can call ourselves compassionate leaders.
 You can take the test here.